melizalab/neurobank/README.md

 3. Set the setgid (or setuid) bit on the subdirectories of the archive, so that files added to the archive become owned by the group. (`chmod 2770 resources metadata`).
 You may also consider setting the sticky bit so that files and directories can't be accidentally deleted.
 4. If your filesystem supports it, set the default ACL on subdirectories so that added files are accessible only to the group. (`setfacl -d -m u::rwx,g::rwx,o::- resources metadata`).

+## Unit testing

+Unit tests are included, but you'll need a running registry.
+Set the `NBANK_REGISTRY` environment variable to the registry's URL, and if needed make an entry in `.netrc` with the required credentials.

 ## License